dmitrisg/collegeClasses/CSC276/SQL Guide.md

     6. Switch to a major in Business Analytics.
     7. Learn about reversible computing (i think its cool).
     8. Watch Blade Runner 2049.

+*Note: I present one of many ways to set up and test your database.
+My code should give you an idea of what the process is like, but you should be able to write something similar on your own.
+Referencing the files in Rdb-create.zip on Canvas should help.
+I do not authorize the direct copying of my code.